Suspiria Franklyn: Suspicious (2005-today) and Mediatic Slaves (2005–2007)

-During one of Les Baton Rouge's European tours, Suspiria met the Belgian punk singer Caroline Werbrouck from Harakiri.
-They became friends and since both wanted to explore new music areas, they started the Electro Wave band Suspicious during 2005.
+During one of Les Baton Rouge's European tours, Suspiria met Belgian punk singer Caroline Werbrouck from Harakiri.
+They became friends and since both wanted to explore new music areas, they started the Electro Wave band Suspicious in 2005.
 The band was just the two of them on stage with two guitars, one drum machine and aggressive melodic vocals.
-Their shows were always a lot of fun: good sense of humor with social criticism and a lot of dance with the audience.
 Together they toured around Portugal (where new wave/electroclash duo The Clits opened most of their shows), Spain, Belgium, Germany and United States.

-Their creativity, enthusiasm and attitude towards music is still a source of inspiration to electro female bands today.

 "Mediatic Slaves" was founded in Portugal during 2005 by James Jacket and Synthetique.
 Suspiria joined the band a singer/guitar player in 2006.
 The band does not exist anymore as all the members are playing with Les Baton Rouge at the moment.